Do you make this mistake when you sign paperwork?

 Currently, a group of political leaders have called for a change in arbitration agreements, asking that they be banned altogether, especially for Medicare and Medicaid patients.
 However, for the time being, the hospital and nursing lobbies have fought such regulation.
 For the time being, it is suggested that you read the fine print and consider your options if your doctor or hospital is pushing for an arbitration clause.

 If you are being pressured into signing a third-party arbitration agreement as a condition for medical treatment or nursing home admittance, it may be a good idea to have a lawyer look over the contract before you sign it.
-If you need such assistance, the attorneys with Wolf & Pravato will be happy to look over the information, give you a legal opinion before you sign, and appraise you of your rights in the matter.
+If you need such assistance, the attorneys with the law offices of Wolf & Pravato will be happy to look over the information, give you a legal opinion before you sign, and appraise you of your rights in the matter.